 What makes my church unique?

 For those readers who share a faith in and relationship with God, you may be wondering, "So what makes your church unique?"
-As I consider the teachings of The Church of Jesus Christ of Latter-day Saints, I feel that one distinguishing aspect really separates our church from other Christian denominations: our belief in living prophets and apostles.
+As I consider the teachings of The Church of Jesus Christ of Latter-day Saints, I want to share one doctrine that particularly separates our church from other Christian denominations: our belief in living prophets and apostles.

 Throughout the earth’s history, God has spoken to His children through prophets, such as Noah, Abraham, Isaiah, and others.
 Christianity, as a whole, accepts the words of these ancient prophets as scripture.
-When Jesus Christ, our Savior, came to earth, He organized His church and called apostles to lead the Church.
+This scripture has become the Bible.
+In the Bible, we read how when Jesus Christ, our Savior, came to earth, He organized His church and called apostles to lead the Church.
 Christianity also accepts the teachings of these apostles (Peter, James, John, and others) as scripture.

 Stop for a minute and consider the history of the world.
 For four thousand years, God spoke to His children through prophets in the Old Testament.
 Then, even after Jesus Christ ascended to heaven, He still had apostles on the earth to teach and deliver scripture to the people.
 This is the New Testament.
 So, that direction from God—that delivery of scripture—was important both before the coming of Christ, and after.

 So what about today?
-Do we not need direct messages from God just as people for prior millennia of the world’s history have needed it?
+Do we not need direct messages from God just as people did in ancient times?

 This is what distinguishes the Church of Jesus Christ of Latter-day Saints.
 We believe that God has not stopped giving direction to the world through prophets and apostles.
 We believe that God still speaks today—not just through personal prayer, to each of us individually, but also to the world as a whole, through prophets and apostles.

 Why is this significant?
 Well, the world isn’t getting any easier.
 Why would God leave us alone in this time, if He didn’t in the past?
-I think it is incredibly significant to know that we can turn to prophets of God for guidance today, so that we aren’t confused by all of the mixed messages from different teachers in the world who want us to listen to their point of view.
+I think it is incredibly significant to know that we can turn to prophets of God for guidance today, so that we aren’t confused by all of the mixed messages from different teachers in the world.

 Furthermore, I have gained a personal witness, from God, that the Church of Jesus Christ of Latter-day Saints is led by true prophets and apostles who represent Him.
 That witness came to me directly from God, and so it is more significant than anything someone here on earth could say to me.